ykris152/ylab-slam-workspace/README.md

 # ylab-slam-workspace
-base files for ylab mobile robot
+This repo is the base files for ylab mobile robot Which includes packages for Moving the robot, Teleoperation, Gmapping, Navigation

 # Install ROS-Melodic
 http://wiki.ros.org/melodic/Installation/Ubuntu